 - Increased confidence

 Many people start stretching simply to gain an overall sense of well-being and calm or to improve their performance at a sport.
 If that’s the case for you, stretching for 10 minutes a few times a week should be enough to increase your flexibility enough to achieve your goals.
 However, if like me, you want to be able to achieve some more advanced yoga poses like the splits and the king pigeon, keep reading.
 I have more info to share.

 Advanced Flexibility Goals

 Are your flexibility goals more advanced, like being able to do the splits?
 Or maybe you are a dancer and want to take your art to the next level?
 In that case, if you are wondering on long you should stretch to increase your flexibility, you need to know that this will vary according to your body type, your age, and the efficiency of your training routine.
 Moreover, if you have already attained a certain level of flexibility, you will need to invest more time in your training to advance further.

 Next Level Goals Beginner Training

 As a beginner looking to achieve advanced flexibility goals, I recommend you stretch for 15 minutes every single day.
 Moreover, you need to ensure your training sessions are strategic.
 When I started training for the splits, I purchased a flexibility program by Katrin Dimitrova.
 Although I appreciate the foundations she laid out for me (like the importance of mobility), I found that I wasn’t advancing much using her flexibility training schedule.
-I think in part, the issue was that I was so stiff, that I could hardly do some of the exercises in her program.
-Mobility training is important, but beginners should focus on more passive stretches for better results.
+I think, in part, the issue was that I was so stiff that I could hardly do some of the exercises in her program.
+Mobility training is essential, but beginners should focus on more passive stretches for better results.